Daycare Essentials Checklist: What to Pack for Daycare

 Daycare is an emotional time for everybody.

-There are also a few things I added as we gained more experience with the daycare.
-This list applies to toddlers or infants.
+There are also a few things I added as we gained more experience with the daycare because, let’s face it, moms always know best.

-- ongoing/regular daycare must have items
+• ongoing/regular daycare must-have items

-- seasonal daycare items
+• seasonal daycare items

 Ongoing Daycare Essentials